loveliiivelaugh/loveliiivelaugh/README.md

-- 👋 Hi, I’m @loveliiivelaugh
+- 👋 Hi, I’m Michael @loveliiivelaugh
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technology and Programming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DevOps, AI, and Data Science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on freelance projects, open source, and other programming projects.
-- 📫 How to reach me ...
+- 📫 How to reach me @my socials.

 <!---
 loveliiivelaugh/loveliiivelaugh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.